It’s the showdown we’ve all been waiting for.

 In more traditional forms of care - such as care homes - the sale of the property you’re leaving plays a key role in how you fund care.

 Clearly, if your loved one is staying in their own home, this isn’t on the agenda.
 But there are alternatives to selling up, as well as government initiatives which may help to lighten the load.
-Let’s explore these now.
+Let’s explore the ways of funding care now.

 A lifetime mortgage is a tax-free loan secured against a borrower’s home, which doesn’t need to be repaid until they sell the property, move out or pass away.